 Subbuteo Tribute Website.

 I started my website early in 1999, after searching fruitlessly for information on the old Subbuteo product range.
-There were plenty of sites featuring Subbuteo leagues, and results (which is encouraging to see), but there didn't seem to be many sites for collectors.
+There were plenty of sites featuring Subbuteo leagues, and results (which was encouraging to see), but there didn't seem to be many sites for collectors.
 Thankfully, things are now much better, and there are a good number of websites featuring information, or providing items to sell.

 I've divided my links list into "fan" sites, "sellers" sites. (plus a couple of league sites).
 This can't be a clean divide, because most collectors sell items to some extent, and most sellers collect.
 However, I do find that my site visitors are either looking for information, or they are looking to buy stuff, and this page is aiming to point them in the right direction!
 So if a sites main purpose is to inform and entertain, it is in the fan section, and if its main purpose is to sell stuff, its in the seller section.
 Clear? good.